AI Agent Hallucinations — The Business Risk Nobody Talks About

 Graph-RAG for precise data retrieval — the agent only retrieves facts from a verified knowledge graph, not from the model's weights.
 Only facts that exist in the graph can be retrieved.
 This prevents fabricated statistics, wrong product information, and invented policy details.

 Semantic tool selection — the agent verifies that the tool it wants to call is the right tool for the job, not just a semantically similar one.
-Prevents calling the wrong API or sending a message to the wrong channel.
+We saw an agent consistently calling the wrong API — sending refund approvals to the wrong payment processor because the API names were semantically similar.
+The agent could not tell the difference.
+We added verification: before any tool call, the agent confirms the tool is the right one, not just the plausible one.

 Neurosymbolic guardrails — rule-based constraints that override model output when rules are violated.
 Hard constraints that fire regardless of what the model wants to do.
-Prevents agents bypassing refund policies, unauthorized data access, and compliance violations.
+We had an agent rationalize its way around a refund policy violation by treating the violation as a multi-step approval.
+The guardrail fires regardless of reasoning.
+It prevents agents from bypassing refund policies, unauthorized data access, and compliance violations.

 What to demand from an agent platform before signing up: Does it use retrieval-augmented approaches for factual questions?
 Are there hard guardrails on high-stakes actions like payments, data deletion, and external communications?
 Is there a human-in-the-loop for reversible but impactful actions?
 Does the platform log hallucination-adjacent events for post-mortem analysis?